 Dr. Kimberly Barrett

 Dr. Kimberly Barrett currently serves as the Vice President for Diversity and Inclusion and Associate Dean of the Faculty at Lawrence University.
-This position provides the leadership for creating a more inclusive campus which supports each student, faculty, and staff member to help them reach their unique potential.
-Barrett has more than 28 years of experience working with faculty, students, governing boards, and community members to promote learning, student development, social justice and diversity.
+This position provides the leadership for creating a more inclusive campus where students, faculty, and staff members can reach their unique potential.
+Barrett has more than 28 years of experience working with faculty, students, governing boards, and community members to promote learning, student development, social justice, and diversity.
 Prior to joining Lawrence, she served as Vice President for Multicultural Affairs & Community Engagement at Wright State University.

 Dr. Barrett has been active in a variety of community organizations in several states whose goals relate to achieving social and economic justice, including a group in Alabama that started a Mental Health Court diversion program for Shelby County.
 Some of her civic activities include being a member of Rotary International, 100+ Women Who Care, the leadership council for the Dayton Area Chamber of Commerce Minority Business Partnership, and serving on the Board of Directors for the United Way of Greater Dayton.
 She was also the recent recipient of a DiversityFIRST Award from the National Diversity Council.
 She recently joined the Board of Directors for the Fox Cities Chamber of Commerce and for the Bergstrom-Mahler Museum of Glass.